 VoIP services come equipped with tons of features and benefits that range from cost efficiency to greater accessibility.
-With a long list of positives, some of the services disadvantages are often overlooked.
-While many of the disadvantages have been addressed by providers, they still continue to surface within the service.
-Although there are a number of potential and possible solutions, users should still be aware of these factors and the affect they can have on their service.
+With a long list of positives, some of the disadvantages of the services are often overlooked.
+While many of the disadvantages have been addressed by providers, they continue to surface within the service.
+Although there are several potential and possible solutions, users should still be aware of these factors and the effect they can have on their service.

-In the event that a user’s ISP connection is still operational during a power outage, users would not have the necessary power to their run high speed modem, or any other equipment needed.
+If a user’s ISP connection is still operational during a power outage, users would not have the necessary power to run high-speed modem or any other equipment needed.
 This would result in users still being unable to reach their VoIP services—again unless there was some type of local backup.
 With this, many users keep traditional phone lines for emergency use only.
 While this is practical, it diminishes the cost efficiency benefit of the service.

 Emergency Calls: With many VoIP services, 911 services are not always available.
 In many cases, providers offer e911 services as an alternative.
-In knowing this, it is very important that users know if emergency calling is included with the provider.
+In knowing this, users must know if emergency calling is included with the provider.
 A good example of this is Vonage.
-Vonage supports 911 call routing; however users need to activate this feature first.
+Vonage Business plans to support 911 call routing; however, users need to activate this feature first.

 The address the e911 service provides is the address the user gives when he or she first signs up for the service.
-So, it is crucial that users keep their provider up to date with location.
+So, users must keep their providers up to date with the location.
 VoIP uses IP addressed phone numbers.
-With that, there is no way to assign a geographic location based off of an IP address.
+With that, there is no way to assign a geographic location based on an IP address.
 So, if the caller is unable to tell the emergency operator his or her address, there is no way to know which emergency center to route the call to.
 In contrast to this, traditional 911 calls are routed directly to the nearest center based on the address given.
 As with Vonage, most providers require users to activate/register the feature.
 In doing this, users register the address that appears when using the e911 service.
 Also, users are responsible for any changes in address.

 Additionally, e911 services are subject to VoIP services’ reliability issues.
 For example, if there is a power outage the e911 service will not be able to work (along with the rest of the VoIP service).
 Also, broadband connection, reduced network speeds, and congestion may cause slower service.

-Call Quality: Though VoIP offers a ton of features and calling options, the most important factor is the call quality.
-VoIP calls are vulnerable to a number of different external interferences.
-For example, the standard phone call operates with a delay less than 10 milliseconds.
-With VoIP delays can reach up to 400 milliseconds.
+Call Quality: Though VoIP offers a ton of features and call options, the most important factor is the call quality.
+VoIP calls are vulnerable to several different external interferences.
+For example, the standard phone call operates with a delay of fewer than 10 milliseconds.
+With VoIP, delays can reach up to 400 milliseconds.
 This results in both callers being unable to hear the other fast enough for conversation to occur smoothly.
 Though this doesn’t happen on each call, it is a very large problem to be aware of.